jakk-er/Stealth-Shift/docs/DOCUMENTATION.md

 - **Permission Errors**: Ensure you have the necessary permissions to execute system commands.
 Use `sudo` where required.
 - **Interface Not Found**: Verify the network interface name is correct and exists on your system.
 - **VPN Connection Issues**: Ensure that your VPN configurations are set up correctly and that you have the necessary credentials.
+- **Primary MAC Address Issues**: If the primary MAC address file does not exist or cannot be read, ensure that you have previously saved a MAC address.

 ### Debugging
 Utilize verbose logging by adding the `-v` or `--verbose` option to get more detailed output for troubleshooting issues.